 Flat rate vs actual time

-Flat rate for repairs is when shops have a time assigned for a job from a given guide.
-For example, an oil change will take 1.5 hours.
-Actual time is the exact, real time that it takes for the technician to work on the job.
-For example, the flat rate might say oil change takes 1.5 hours, but the technician might be done in 55 mins.
+Flat rate for repairs is when shops apply a time from a published guide for a given job.
+For example, 1.5 hours for an oil change and tire rotation.
+Actual time is the real clock time the technician spent on that job.

 Role of diagnostic time in estimates